MmmarRTha/echobot-ai-app/README.md

 2. Type your question in the input field
 3. Click the send button or press Enter
 4. Watch as the AI responds in real-time

+### Weather Widget

+1. The weather widget automatically fetches your location (with permission) and displays current weather for your city.
+2. You can change the city using the widget's interface.
+3. Weather data is fetched via the MCP server, which validates responses for safety and reliability.
+4. The widget is always accessible at the bottom-right of the app.

 ## 📱 Responsive Design